technix/atrament-web-ui/README.md

 *Please note: this option is ignored for development and single file builds.*

 ## Debugger
-When `#debug` global tag is set, debugger can be invoked with pressing debugger button on the screen or double pressing of `~` button.
+When `#debug` global tag is set, debugger can be invoked by pressing debugger button on the screen or double pressing of `~` key.

 Debugger provides the following functionality: